ahmedmq/tap-quickstart/README.md

 #### Gotchas

 - Installing TAP on Docker Desktop requires sufficient resources in CPU and memory.
-These installation scripts have been tested on Docker resources with 8 cpus and 12 GB of RAM.
+These installation scripts have been tested on Docker resources with 8 cpus and 16 GB of RAM.
 - Installation process may be slow on Docker Desktop due to limited resources and enough time must be given to complete the installation( sometimes 10 minutes or more ).
 Have noticed that if there are too many applications running along with Docker then the installation is very, very slow and times out
 - The container registry used for installation on Docker Desktop is Harbor.
-Docker Hub registry throttles API requests which causes the installation to timeout.

 #### Prerequisites